anikethulule/jenkins-to-github-actions-migration/README.md

 - An EC2 instance profile that can connect to SSM and pull images from ECR
 - Network access to the application on port `8082` for the smoke test

+### For Terraform provisioning

+- Terraform 1.6+
+- AWS CLI configured with permissions to create ECR, IAM, security group and EC2 resources
+- An existing VPC, subnet and EC2 key pair
+- An Ubuntu 24.04-compatible AWS region and an available public subnet

 ---

-## Run the  jenkins-to-github-actions-migration application locally
+## Run the application locally

 ```bash
 git clone https://github.com/<YOUR_ACCOUNT>/<YOUR_REPOSITORY>.git